Skip to content

 return sharpen_term + balance_term

-Ensures that the correct expression is assigned to each material based on the level-set functions.
-Property transition across material interfaces are expressed according to the provided method.
+Ensures that the correct expression is assigned to each material based on the level-set field.

 Parameters: